-Salary is set by level of experience and qualifications.
-Benefits include MCLE costs, bar dues, generous retirement, health insurance and the assistance of a competent and helpful support staff.
+Salary is set by level of experience.
+Benefits include MCLE costs, bar dues, generous retirement, vacation and sick leave, and health insurance.

-Must be graduate of an accredited law school, licensed to practice law in the State of Texas, and be in good standing with the State Bar.
+Must be a graduate of an accredited law school, licensed to practice law in the State of Texas, and be in good standing with the State Bar.
 Applicants must have good communication skills in legal writing, legal research, and negotiation and computer literacy.
-Applicants must have a working knowledge of the Texas Code of Criminal Procedure, Texas Penal Code, and other relevant code sections as required in criminal prosecution.
-Must have dependable transportation with insurance as an additional covered party for required trips to various offices and court locations throughout Fannin County without reimbursement or other consideration; Individual must be highly organized, positive, and motivated.
-All who meet these qualifications are encouraged to apply.
+Applicants must have a working knowledge of the Texas Codes of Civil and Criminal Procedure, and applicable portions of the Texas Health and Safety Code, Texas Family Code, Texas Property Code, Texas Government Code, Local Government Code and other relevant code sections as required in criminal prosecution.
+Must have dependable transportation with insurance as an additional covered party for required trips to various offices and court locations throughout Fannin County without reimbursement or other consideration.

-1-3 years trial experience and bilingual (Spanish) is preferred, but not required;
+4-5 years civil experience and bilingual (Spanish) is preferred, but not required.

 Examples of Duties

 - Assist the Criminal District Attorney by advising and providing legal counsel to the Fannin County Commissioners Court and other Fannin County offices, and by corresponding and collaborating with other legal counsels related to litigation and matters involving the Fannin County Commissioners Court;

 - Advise and assist CDA, other ADAs and office staff in all current civil legal matters; and serve as a legal resource for the Fannin County Judge, Fannin County Commissioners Court, Fannin County department heads and staff on administrative matters and all current civil legal matters including but not limited to employment law, election law, county government, civil litigation, Public Information Act, real estate transactions, health and safety matters, economic development, tax law, contract law, etc.;